stanmaz/BBOalert/README.md

 When the user-id specified with an option fits the user id of your actual partner, the option is activated automatically.
 If you play with a partner who is not specified with any option, you may choose options manually (first Select All) or select the options of another partner.

 It is possible to disable all options by chosing 'Select-None' from the dropbox.
 This feature can be used to disable also your entire bidding system if you declare it as an option.

+### Trusted code

+The code between the keywords 'Trusted' and 'Untrusted' will not require to be confirmed, even if 'Confirm Bids' toggle switch is ON.
+The number of occurences of trusted code blocks is not limited.
+In the example below, the explanation of 1C and 1D opening will be sent immediately, whereas 1N will required confirmation by pressing the OK button.

+      Trusted
+      ,1C,16+HCP any distribution
+      ,1D,11-15HCP not 5 card major
+      Untrusted
+      ,1N,13-15HCP balanced

 ### Shortcuts